RealtimeModel

 }

 Each field is required to be a primitive type.
 Models are designed to synchronize data that can be easily serialized and transmitted to other clients.
 It is not possible to store a complex object, such as a Material or Texture, in a model.
 You'll need to pick out the pieces of data you would like to synchronize and use a RealtimeModel to synchronize them.
-Attempting to synchronize every public property of such an object would require too much bandwidth to do correctly, and in most cases, the values do not change very often.
+Attempting to synchronize every public property of such an object would require too much bandwidth, and in most cases is not necessary.

 Tip: If you're new to RealtimeModel, check out the Synchronizing custom data guide, it provides an excellent overview of how to use a RealtimeModel in practice.